AttacktheSOC/attackthesoc.github.io/content/posts/ms-xdr-optimizing-the-soc/index.md

 ## Final Thoughts

 This is by no means an exhaustive list but is a great start for getting our security operations in order.
-We're ensuring that the data we need is coming in and we have ways to indeitify when this system breaks.
+We're ensuring that the data we need is coming in and we have ways to identify when this system breaks.
 Then we're getting rid of exhausting alerts to prevent fatigue in our team and open time for more rewarding work.
-Next we're ensuring the alerts that we do have have a usecase and can be mapped to meaningful TTPs.
-FInally we're looking at ways of creating accountability for our automations, alerts for failures and workbooks to visualize whats going on.
+Next we're ensuring the alerts that we have can be mapped to meaningful TTPs.
+Finally, we're looking at ways of creating accountability for our automations, alerts for failures and workbooks to visualize the performance of each playbook in our environment.

 I'll leave you with these final words; a lot of times we're looking to implement the newest solution, create the next detection for the latest intel drop, and integrate another SAAS applications logstream.
-Rarely do we go back to tweak that noisy rule or add that line in our automation to make it run a little more efficiently.
+Rarely do we go back to tweak that noisy rule, create a smarter parser, or add that line in our automation to make it run a little more efficiently.
+It's all just piling up higher and higher like a bunch of Jenga blocks.
 Instead of taking a "let's get it running now, I'll fix it up later" approach, commit to tackling it right now.

 [Commit to taking time this week to clean things up](https://twitter.com/intent/tweet/?text=I'm%20taking%20some%20time%20this%20week%20to%20clean%20up%20and%20optimize%20the%20SOC)